by Jani Lauzon & Kaitlyn Riordan

 For almost 15 years, during her middle age, Emily Carr stopped painting.
 The exhaustion of poverty, the sting of rejection, and the isolation of the artist’s life were too much to contend with.
 Then, in her late 50’s, after meeting Lawren Harris – defacto leader of The Group of Seven – she began painting again with a vengeance.
 Their unexpected, volatile relationship, foils to each other’s lives, play out in ‘I Sit Content’, asking us all to consider the worth of art.

--Supported by The Toronto Arts Council and The Tarragon Theatre
+- Supported by The Canada Council for the Arts, The Toronto Arts Council, and The Tarragon Theatre